HEATING YOUR PUDDING

 1 tsp light brown sugar

 Blend cornflour with a little of the cold milk.
 Heat the remaining milk without boiling.
 Stir into the blended cornflour.
 Return mixture to pan and bring back to boiling point.
 Mix together egg yolks, brandy or rum and sugar.
 Allow the cornflour liquid to cool a little and whisk into the egg mixture.
-Cook without boiling, whilst whisking until the sauce is thicken and smooth.
+Cook without boiling, whilst whisking until the sauce is thick and smooth.
 If it becomes too thick, add a little milk or cream.

 Serve hot over your Rotary Traditional Christmas Pudding.